RASBR/home-assistant-kaco/README.md

    - Restart Home Assistant to recognize the new integration.
 4. **Add the integration**:
    - Add the integration and follow the setup wizard.

+### Update method:

+1. Delete all the content of the kaco folder inside the custom_components folder (make sure to delete the '__pycache__' folder too).
+2. Copy the content of the custom_components/kaco/ folder in place of the deleted files.
+3. Restart Home Assistant
+4. Reload the integration for existing devices.

 ## Configuration